katarzynasornat/COURSERA_Guided-Projects/Azure-Devops-Introduction-to-CICD-with-VS/notes.md

 - Release - The stage where the application is delivered to the repository.
 - Deploy - In this stage code is deployed to production.
 - Validation and compliance - The steps to validate a build are determined by the needs of your organization.
 Image security scanning tools, like Clair, can ensure the quality of images by comparing them to known vulnerabilities (CVEs).

+- Artifact is deployable component of the application and that is typically created from the build process